RandomGamingDev/BasicPixyText/README.md

 Create a font and load it using `LoadFont` and use `RenderText` or `RenderTextLinkedList` (if you're using the latter check below for more info) to render text.
 To design your font (or to be lazy) you can use default-font.js which contains a font variable named `font`.
-(Very creative name ik)
+(Very creative name ik) Remember, to upload the rendered pixels you have to run `updatePixels()` on Pixy!

 To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/Pixyp5js/pixy.js (This is the Pixy library that BasicPixyTextp5js relies on) and https://cdn.jsdelivr.net/gh/RandomGamingDev/BasicPixyTextp5js/basicpixytext.js in your HTML file!
 If you want to you can also just download the file and include it in your HTML file that way.